omerbsezer/Fast-Terraform/README.md

 ### SAMPLE-01: EC2s (Windows 2019 Server, Ubuntu 20.04), VPC, Key-Pairs for SSH, RDP connections <a name="ec2_vpc_key_pair_ssh_rdp"></a>
 - This sample shows:
-  - how to create Key-pairs (public and private keys) on AWS.
+  - how to create Key-pairs (public and private keys) on AWS,
-  - how to create EC2s (Ubuntu 20.04, Windows 2019 Server).
+  - how to create EC2s (Ubuntu 20.04, Windows 2019 Server),
-  - how to create Virtual Private Cloud (VPC), VPC Components (Public Subnet, Internet Gateway, Route Table) and link to each others.
+  - how to create Virtual Private Cloud (VPC), VPC Components (Public Subnet, Internet Gateway, Route Table) and link to each others,
   - how to create Security Groups (for SSH and Remote Desktop).
 - **Code:** https://github.com/omerbsezer/Fast-Terraform/tree/main/samples/ec2-vpc-ubuntu-win-ssh-rdp